 If you're going to blog during the holidays, here are some strategies to try:

 If you normally post every day, maybe slow down to three times a week, or twice a week.
 It still helps to be consistent though, and not just randomly post.
 You could also let your readers know you'll be traveling, or keeping a different schedule; I think they appreciate being ‘in the loop.'

 Keep posts in drafts for when you're on vacation, or even for when you're not inspired.
 Also Use this opportunity to promote some of your favorite older posts.
 A lot of your readers may be new, and they haven't gone through your archives yet, so they haven't seen some of your older posts – this is a great way to introduce them to other important content.

 I tend to use Instagram a lot more when I'm traveling, or not “working” as much, because it's a quick way to get an idea or an image out there.
 Also, use Facebook/Twitter/etc., to promote old posts and start discussions.

 Ask friends or other bloggers to contribute to your blog while you're taking time off.
 It could be an interesting way to explore other voices besides just yours on your blog.

 Use travel/vacation as content

-I don't mean photograph or Instagram EVERYTHING, I mean find inspiration and interesting things to discuss from your experiences.
+I don't mean photograph or Instagram EVERYTHING, I mean find inspiration and interesting things to discuss from your experiences, such as those on Cape Town Tourism.
 Write about what you packed, what worked for you, what didn't, your travel beauty routine, whatever.
 Write ideas down, and save them for later, or create a shorter, quick post featuring your reflections.